 Social media does more than just facilitate contact and communication.
 Brands can use their social pages to showcase their culture, corporate values, and job posts.
 They can also use employees to help communicate company information via the employees’ own social media pages.

 To learn more about what social media recruiting is and how it’s used, check out the statistics below.
 These powerful statistics showcase the benefits of social media recruitment for building the best team, and how social media works to help you find top talent.

 The Majority of Companies are Using Social Media for Recruitment Today

 Surveys showed that at least 84% of organizations are currently using social media for recruitment and that 9% of those who don’t yet use it are planning to.
-Organizations who don’t want to be out-recruited by competitors or left behind should make sure they are also taking advantage of the trend.
+Organizations that don’t want to be out-recruited by competitors or left behind should make sure they are also taking advantage of the trend.
 Developing social media guidelines is a great first step to launching internal and external social media programs.

 Social Media is Where Millennial Candidates are Looking for Jobs